KCyrusNF/Prompting-Strategies-CodeGen-Study/README.md

 ## Associated Publication

-This repository contains the source code and materials for the work described in our paper, "Chain-of-Thought vs. Few-Shot: A Comparative Study of Prompting Strategies for Code Generation," by K. Nobakhtfar, K. Cakilci, R. Zilan.
+This repository contains the source code and materials for the work described in our paper, "Chain-of-Thought vs. Few-Shot: A Comparative Study of Prompting Strategies for Code Generation," by K. Nobakhtfar, K. Çakılcı, R. Zilan.

 Status: Submitted to the 5th International Informatics and Software Engineering Conference (IISEC 2026).